 - Submit a whole, complete post, ranging in length from 500-1000 words.
 Drafts, pitches, and incomplete submissions will not be considered.

-- Include a headline, byline, and biography.
+- Include a headline and short biography.

 - If possible, include a photo of yourself and a photo that applies to the post, following all standards of practice with regard to permissions and attributions.